Silver gull: Adult

+Juvenile

 Juveniles have brown patterns on their wings, and a dark beak.
-Adults have bright red beaks—the brighter the red, the older the bird.

 Distribution and habitat

 Silver gulls are found in all states of Australia, as well as New Zealand and New Caledonia.
-It is a common species, having adapted well to urban environments and thriving around shopping centres and garbage dumps.
+It is a common species near human habitations and beaches, having adapted well to urban environments and thriving around shopping centres and garbage dumps.
 Their successful adaption to urban habitats have seen their population increase in areas of human activity, with the availability of nesting grounds the only limiting factor on population growth.

 Silver gulls have twice been recorded in the United States; one bird was shot in August 1947 at the mouth of the Genesee River, Lake Ontario, and another was photographed in Salem County, New Jersey, in autumn 1996.
 Both are believed to have escaped from captivity.

 Behaviour

 The silver gull has a sharp voice consisting of a variety of calls.
 The most common call is a harsh, high pitched 'kwarwh'.